mikeizbicki/ucr-cs100/textbook/tools/Makefiles/cs100HW4/README.md

 In projects, `Makefile`s should be placed in the root directory, all source code should be placed in a directory called `src`.
 The executables you create from your `Makefile` should be stored in a directory called `bin`.
 In our previous example we did not have our source code in a directory `src` and our executables in directory `bin`.
-If we were to use the `ls` command in our previous example, the current working directory would look similar to this:
+If we are to use the `ls` command in our previous example, the current working directory would look similar to this:
 ```
 $ ls
 hello   hello.cpp   Makefile   README.md